joelkoen/PicoLimbo/docs/about/introduction.md

 ## What PicoLimbo Will Not Do

 - Replace your main game server
-- Support plugins or mods for other servers
+- Support plugins or mods
 - Replicate all Minecraft features
 - Generate, load or interact with a world